ILIAS-eLearning/ILIAS/src/Data/README.md

 ## Result

-Result encapsulate a value with the possibility of failure.
+A result encapsulates a value or an error and simplifies the handling of those.

 ```php
 <?php